Article

 UK residence

 Clients often ask us for advice on either becoming UK resident or on what happens when a person leaves the UK and whether UK residence ceases on departure.
 In fact, since 6 April 2013, UK residence is determined by a statutory residence test, the basics of which are summarised below.
-If a person has spent time in the UK unexpectedly as a result of the Covid-19 pandemic it may be necessary to consider the relief under the statutory residence test for 'exceptional circumstances'.
 As the test is complex, you should always take appropriate professional advice to determine your residence status.

 Am I UK resident?